Optimal rate list decoding over bounded alphabets using algebraic-geometric codes: Subspace designs

 \section{Subspace designs}

 The linear-algebraic list decoder discussed in the previous sections pins down the coefficients of the message to a periodic subspace.
-This subspace has linear dimension, so we need to restrict the coefficients further so that the subspace can be pruned to a small list of solutions.
 We already saw, in Section~\ref{sec:hse}, an approach using h.s.e. sets to prune the periodic subspace to a small list.
 In this section, we will develop an alternate approach based a special collection of subspaces, which we call a {\em subspace design}, for pruning the periodic subspaces.
-This will lead to explicit constructions with somewhat larger list size.
+Further, we will extend the construction to a ``cascaded" variant that enables more effective pruning of ultra-periodic subspaces.
+The advantage of using subspace designs is they can be explicitly constructed, a feature which is (currently) lacking for h.s.e sets.

-We begin with the definition of the central object of study in this section, subspace designs. \begin{defn} Let $\dm$ be a positive integer, and $q$ a prime power.
-For positive integers $r < \dm$ and $d$, an $(r,d)$-\sd\ in $\F_q^\dm$ is a collection of subspaces of $\F_q^\dm$ such that for every $r$-dimensional subspace $W \subset \F_q^\dm$, we have
+We begin with the definition of the central object of study in this section, subspace designs, introduced in the conference version~\cite{GX-stoc13}.\footnote{While we were not aware of it when we coined this term to refer to our subspace collections, subspace designs were used to denote the $q$-analogs of combinatorial designs~\cite{BKW-subs-design}.
+We apologize for unknowlingly repeating this nomenclature in our (very different) context.} \begin{defn}[Subspace design] Let $\dm$ be a positive integer, and $q$ a prime power.
+For positive integers $r < \dm$ and $d$, an $(r,d)$-\sd\ in $\F_q^\dm$ is a collection $H$ of subspaces of $\F_q^\dm$ such that for every $r$-dimensional subspace $W \subset \F_q^\dm$, we have

 The cardinality of a \sd\ $\mathcal{H}$ is the number of subspaces in its collection, i.e., $|\mathcal{H}|$.
 If all subspaces in $\mathcal{H}$ have the same dimension $t$, then we refer to $t$ as the {\em dimension} of the \sd\ $\mathcal{H}$. \end{defn}